 - You lose coverage as a dependent of the covered employee

 This is called "continuation coverage."

 - In general, COBRA only applies to employers with 20 or more employees.
-However, some state laws require insurers covering employers with fewer than 20 employees to let you keep your coverage for a period of time.
+However, some states require insurers covering employers with fewer than 20 employees to let you keep your coverage for a limited time.

-- In most situations that give you COBRA rights (other than a divorce), you should get a notice from your employer's benefits administrator or the group health plan telling you your coverage is ending and offering you the right to elect COBRA continuation coverage.
+- In most situations that give you COBRA rights (other than a divorce), you should get a notice from your employer's benefits administrator or the group health plan.
+The notice will tell you your coverage is ending and offer you the right to elect COBRA continuation coverage.

-- COBRA coverage generally is offered for 18 months, and 36 months in some cases.
-If you don't get a notice, but you find out your coverage has ended, or if you get divorced, call the employer's benefits administrator or the group health plan as soon as possible and ask about your COBRA rights.
+- COBRA coverage generally is offered for 18 months (36 months in some cases).
+Ask the employer's benefits administrator or group health plan about your COBRA rights if:

-- If you qualify for COBRA because the covered employee either 1) died, 2) lost his/her job, or 3) became entitled to Medicare, the employer must tell the plan administrator.
-Once the plan administer is notified, the plan must let you know you have the right to choose COBRA coverage.
+Once the plan administrator is notified, the plan must let you know you have the right to choose COBRA coverage.

-- Before you elect COBRA coverage, it's a good idea to talk with your State Health Insurance Assistance Program (SHIP) about Part B and Medigap.
+- Before you elect COBRA, talk with your State Health Insurance Assistance Program (SHIP) about Part B and Medigap.